Quick Answer

 • Thousands of verified reviews

-Waterdrop Chubby 10-cup filter pitcher with wooden handle — NSF P473 certified, 200-gallon hollow fiber filter Best Certification
+Waterdrop Chubby 10-cup filter pitcher with wooden handle with a 200-gallon hollow fiber filter Best Filter Life

-Verdict: The strongest credential in the category — formal NSF/ANSI P473 microplastic certification — paired with a 200-gallon filter that makes it one of the most cost-effective options per gallon.
+Verdict: The membrane does the microplastic work here — a physical barrier rather than a claim list — paired with a 200-gallon filter that makes it one of the most cost-effective options per gallon.

 Hollow fiber + carbon composite filter.
 Filters while you pour (no waiting for the upper reservoir to drain).
 Removes microplastics, chlorine, heavy metals, and PFAS (per Waterdrop’s lab data).
-NSF 42+53+401+P473 certified.
+Waterdrop publishes its own lab data for these reductions; the pitcher is not listed on Waterdrop’s NSF certification page.
 Filter life: 200 gallons — one of the longest in class.
 BPA/BPS-free pitcher.

-Why it's safe: A hollow fiber membrane independently certified to NSF/ANSI P473 blocks microplastics, while the carbon composite tackles chlorine, heavy metals, and PFAS — all in a BPA/BPS-free body.
+Why it's safe: A hollow fiber membrane is a physical barrier to particles, while the carbon composite handles chlorine, heavy metals, and PFAS — all in a BPA/BPS-free body.

 Check Today’s Price on Amazon →